shubhamdhawane/Multi-node-cluster-deploy-on-docker/README.md

 >```
 >
 > * If you see a question mark (**?**) in **Owns**, that’s fine!
-> * You might notice that the status is `UJ` , which means Up and in Join (not yet in Normal status).
+> * You noticed that the status is `UJ` , which means Up and in Join
-> * Wait for the containers to get synchronised; this will take a minute or two, then rerun the same command; the output should look like this:
-> >
 > ```
 > Datacenter: datacenter1
 > =======================